matteopasqual02/rtl2024-pasqual/README.md

+API project at polimi in 2023

+GRADE 29/30

 The specification of the "Final Exam (Logical Networks Project)" for the Academic Year 2023/2024 asks to implement an HW module (described in VHDL) that interfaces with a memory and complies with the instructions outlined in the following specification.